How to Increase Your Special Purpose Exam (SPEX) Score by 10%

-By the end of residency, after taking four in-training exams, my bookshelf looked like this:
+By the end of residency, after completing my emergency medicine ITE review and taking four in-training exams, my bookshelf looked like this:

 With the SPEX available to you, now is the perfect time to begin this system.
 It leaves plenty of time to accumulate your unknown unknowns.